Administrator Learning Community (Book Club)

 Rationale ~ Background

-For the fifth consecutive year, every administrator (84) is again invited to select a book to support their personal professional development.
+For the fifth consecutive year, every administrator (84) is again invited to select up to two books to support their personal professional development.
 This year, best selling biographies, representing multiple walks of life, were chosen in hopes of enriching our lives and inspiring us to become better leaders.
 Shown below are the 11 books made available during this year's selection window (2/6-3/1).

 TECHNOLOGY: Steve Jobs by Walter Isaacson (Barnes & Noble Link)

 MEDIA: A Bold Fresh Piece of Humanity: A Memoir by Bill O'Reilly (Barnes & Noble Link)